Research & Blog

 The Hidden Costs of Poor AI Quality

-By Alex Georges, PhDFebruary 10, 20255 min read
+Alex Georges, PhD3 min read

-When companies rush to deploy AI without proper quality controls, they're not just risking a few bad outputs—they're potentially facing millions in damages, regulatory penalties, and irreparable brand harm.
+When companies rush to deploy AI without proper quality controls, they're not just risking a few bad outputs.
+They're potentially facing millions in damages, regulatory penalties, and irreparable brand harm.

 The recent legal victory of The New York Times against OpenAI serves as a stark reminder: AI quality control isn't optional anymore.